tariqulislamrahat/shomoy/readme.md

 **Student Availability Tracker**

 SHOMOY is a fully client-side web application built for the AIUB Social Welfare Club to quickly find available volunteers based on their class schedules.
-It processes Excel files exported from Google Forms responses, parses class timings, and lets coordinators filter students by day and required free time slots.
+It fetches data from a published Google Sheet (from Google Forms responses), parses class timings, and lets coordinators filter students by day and required free time slots.

 Try it out [here](https://tariqulislamrahat.github.io/shomoy/)

 ## Overview

-The app runs entirely in the browser – no server, no backend, no data transmission.
-After uploading an Excel file containing student schedules, the data is stored locally in the browser's `localStorage`.
+The app runs entirely in the browser – no server, no backend, no data transmission beyond fetching the public sheet.
+On load, it fetches the latest data from the published Google Sheet and stores it locally in the browser's `localStorage` for offline use.
 Coordinators can then:

 - Select a day (Sunday to Thursday)
 - Choose one or more hourly time slots